 As far as shopping experiences go, finding a great pair of jeans on the high street used to be tough.
 But over the past few years, there's been an influx of affordable styles, lengths and shapes that suit every body shape.
 It's no longer good enough that "cheap" jeans should feel cheap, so gone are the days of ill-fitting saggy pairs made of fabric that quickly wears away.

-Who What Wear social media editor Alyss Bowen told me these became her favourite jeans after she spotted Lizzy Hadfield of Shot From the Street wearing them.
+Who What Wear UK's Social Media Editor Alyss Bowen told me these became her favourite jeans after she spotted Lizzy Hadfield of Shot From the Street wearing them.
 "I have them in light blue and darker blue, as they're quite possibly the best jeans I've ever owned.
 They're stiff but still comfy, hold their shape and make your bum look great while still maintaining the ultimate straight leg."

-Who What Wear deputy editor Emma Spedding loves these Weekday jeans.
+Who What Wear UK's Deputy Editor Emma Spedding loves these Weekday jeans.
 "These are good straight-leg jeans and go with everything," she says.
 "Even though I ordered them online, they were a great fit.
 Bonus points for the fact that all of Weekday's jeans are sustainable," says Spedding.

-Embrace the kick-flare jean as part of a '70s influence to your new season wardrobe, and we promise, you won't look back.
+Embrace kick-flare jeans as part of a '70s influence to your new-season wardrobe.
+We promise that you won't look back.
 River Island is mostly known for its party wear, but what people don't know is its denim is super soft, well-cut and typically available up to a size 18.

 Quite a few readers told us on Facebook and Instagram that M&S is their go-to shop for denim.
 Why?
-The retailer creates super-comfy denim that gives a great shape at a super low price.
-The pink are one of the top sellers for spring, we know why seen as they'll go with everything from brights to neutrals and everything in between.
+The retailer creates super-comfy denim that gives a great shape at a super-low price.